Buddhsen-tripathi/E_Food/README.md

 •	Pymysql (to use MySQL as database) [using sqlite3 as default]

-All the above are python libraries you need to install using 'pip intall' command
+All the above are python libraries you need to install using 'pip intall' command or by using command pip install -r requirements.txt

 Project_name = e_food, App name = main